peterhinch/micropython-async/v3/docs/DRIVERS.md

 The `primitives.switch` module provides the `Switch` class.
 This supports debouncing a normally open switch connected between a pin and ground.
 Can run callbacks or schedule coros on contact closure and/or opening.
+As an alternative to a callback based interface, bound `Event` objects may be triggered on switch state changes.

 In the following text the term `callable` implies a Python `callable`: namely a function, bound method, coroutine or bound coroutine.
 The term implies that any